 Challenge number Detail of challenge 1 Rich experiences outside of school for some children are limited which leads to children lacking prior knowledge and vocabulary to access the curriculum.
+This includes some children eligible for Pupil Premium funding who have aspirational Greater Depth predictions to the end of Year 6.
 2 Children with disadvantaged backgrounds do not reach the age-related expectation as often as those from non-disadvantaged backgrounds in Maths and English (including spoken English).
 EYFS Word Reading non-PP 89% (PP 33% (out of three pupils)) EYFS Comprehension non-PP 83% (PP 33% (out of three pupils)) EYFS Writing non-PP 83% (PP 33% (out of three pupils)) EYFS Number non-PP 89% (PP 67% (out of three pupils)).
-Year 1 Phonics non-PP 92% (PP 86% (out of seven pupils)).
-Year 2 Reading non-PP 95% (PP 25% (out of four pupils)) Year 2 Maths non-PP 100% (PP 25% (out of four pupils)) Year 2 Combined non-PP 85% (PP 23% (out of four pupils)) Year 6 Reading non-PP 94% (PP 75% (out of four pupils)) Year 6 Writing non-PP 89% (PP 50% (out of four pupils)) Year 6 Maths non-PP 94% (PP 50% (out of four pupils)) Year 6 Combined non-PP 89% (PP 25% (out of four pupils)).
-3 Sometimes, pupils across school (particularly those with vulnerabilities) are not lack confidence in their own ability and/or independent knowledge of strategies to tackle challenge when learning becomes difficult.
+Year 1 Phonics non-PP 88% (PP 100% (out of four pupils)).
+Year 2 Reading non-PP 83% (PP 71% (out of eight pupils)) Year 2 Writing non-PP 83% (PP 57% (out of eight pupils)) Year 2 Maths non-PP 83% (PP 57% (out of eight pupils)) Year 2 Combined non-PP 78% (PP 57% (out of eight pupils)).
+Year 6 Reading non-PP 82.4% (PP 50% (out of two pupils)) Year 6 Writing non-PP 94% (PP 100% (out of two pupils)) Year 6 Maths non-PP 94.1% (PP 50% (out of two pupils)) Year 6 Combined non-PP 82.4% (PP 50% (out of four pupils)).
+3 Sometimes, pupils across school (particularly those with vulnerabilities) are not confident in their own ability and/or independent knowledge of strategies to tackle challenge when learning becomes difficult.
+This includes stretch and challenge later in life and for future adulthood.
 4 A high proportion of disadvantaged children at Bowling Green have SEND.
-30 children (out of 151 pupils) have SEND.
-Of these 17 children are eligible for Pupil Premium funding.
+27 Children (out of 162) have SEND 37 PP (out of 162 pupils) and 17 have SEND of those 7 have an EHCP Challenges can present as low academic starting points, difficulties with communication and interaction or as complex social, emotional and mental health problems.

 5 For some children eligible for Pupil Premium funding, behaviour and attendance is, on some occasions, not in-line with the 'Outstanding' behaviour of their peers.
 Attendance PP eligible - 92.9% Attendance not PP eligible - 96.4% Last year, less children eligible for PP funding achieved 'KITE rewards' for exceptional behaviour when compared to non-PP eligible peers.